This Is the Safest Way to Lose 20 Pounds

 And while loading up on fats may be contrary to what we've always been told about both our weight and overall health, most people can safely increase their fat intake without adverse effects.
 In fact, the results of a large-scale study published in The Lancet reveal that, while high carbohydrate intake is associated with an increased risk of premature death, higher fat intake is associated with a lower risk of all-cause mortality.
 Even more surprising, higher saturated fat intake was actually linked to a lower risk of stroke.
 However, that doesn't mean a meat-and-cheese meal plan is all you have to look forward to.
 While shedding those pounds, you can also eat as many non-starchy vegetables as you would like.
 And the key word here is "like."
 There's no need to force yourself to eat a heaping pile of kale if it feels like a punishment.

 If you make these changes to your diet, it would be reasonable to lose one or two pounds a week.
-That means it’s entirely possible that, just 10 weeks after you start, you’ll have already lost 20 pounds.
+That means it's entirely possible that, just 10 weeks after you start, you'll have already lost 20 pounds.
 The good news is that because this way of eating can be totally satisfying in the long-term in addition to being effective, those 20 pounds—or more—could stay off for good.
-And before you get mired down in not-so-scientific fads, make sure you know the 40 Weight Loss “Secrets” That Don’t Work.
+And for more ways to keep to pounds off, steal these 20 Weight-Loss Techniques Successful Dieters Share.